MajkiiWasTaken/CSV-Plotter/README.md

 ##  Author: Michal Švrček

-Developed as part of data visualization project for our radars.
+Developed as part of data visualization and testing for our radars.